frozzare/docker-nginx/README.md

 # docker-nginx
-Simple nginx Docker with Alpine
+A Docker image to serve static websites

 # Dockerfile
 ```